Plenty Of Low Down Payment Programs Available To Buyers

 Downpayments Are Optional

 Several mistaken beliefs about home financing are stubbornly persistent, says Natalie Abadir, Executive Vice President of Production for Endeavor America Loan Services in Walnut Creek, Calif.

 “Many borrowers believe that their minimum down payment must come from their own funds and cannot be from a gift, or if they have a credit score below 620 they will not qualify for full financing, or that qualifying ratios are calculated from their net income instead of their gross income,” says Abadir.

 What’s more, too many loan candidates think downpayment assistance is only available to low-income buyers.
 In fact, 70 percent of U.S. adults indicated they were unfamiliar with downpayment assistance programs for middle-income home buyers in their community, according to a NeighborWorks America survey.

 Kathy Cummings, a Charlotte, N.C.-based first-time home buyer expert with Bank of America, says too many home seekers make assumptions that they won’t qualify.
 Worse, they dismiss themselves prematurely from opportunities available to them—including low-downpayment programs.

 “Perceived lack of funds for a downpayment has long been one of the most common barriers to buying a home,” says Cummings.
-“These misconceptions persist due to lack of knowledge about the evolving mortgage market, which actually offer programs of great value.”Click to see your low-downpayment loan eligibility (Dec 11th, 2018)
+“These misconceptions persist due to lack of knowledge about the evolving mortgage market, which actually offer programs of great value.”Verify your new rate

 No- and Low-Downpayment Solutions To Explore